“The shortest distance between two people is a smile”- author unknown

 Here are some additional benefits of smiling while at work:

-At ServiceMaster Clean, we know that the work our field cleaners and supervisors do is important and the demeanor they have while serving customers is important as well.
+At ServiceMaster Clean, we know that the work our House Keepers and supervisors do is important and the demeanor they have while serving customers is important as well.
 A smile builds rapport and creates an atmosphere that makes everyone comfortable.
 Service with a smile is highly desired and a good goal for every service employee to practice.